‘General Hospital’ Spoilers: Rocky Marriages, New Faces, Claudette Returns?

 General Hospital spoilers tease there is going to be a major shakeup between the lovers in Port Charles.
 Carly and Sonny are facing major marital problems.
-Maxie is away from Port Charles to work abroad and someone might be out to snatch her new husband.
+Maxie is away from Port Charles to work abroad, and someone might be out to snatch her new husband.
 Valentin and Nina are not too stable either even if they retained Charlotte’s custody.

 In a previous General Hospital episode, Nathan West (Ryan Paevey) asked Dante Falconeri (Dominic Zamprogna) for some advice about Maxie.
 Although the couple decided to finally tie the knot, Maxie is out of town.
-Nathan’s lady love was fired from the Crimson and she decided to work outside of Port Charles.
+Nathan’s lady love was fired from the Crimson, and she decided to work outside of Port Charles.
 This plotline is necessary since Kirsten Storms who plays the role of Maxie is on a three-month leave.
 Nathan may have more problems to deal with than just an absentee wife.
 He might have a bigger shock waiting for him.

 Fake Marriages